turicas/outputty/README.markdown

 ### Example 8: Other `Table` methods

-A `Table` is implemented as a list of rows, with some methods to use plugins , ordering and do other things. `Table` objects have all the methods other Python mutable objects have (except for `sort`), so you can use `Table.extend`, `Table.index`, `Table.count` and so on.
-You can also use slices and [all mutable sequence operations](http://docs.python.org/library/stdtypes.html#mutable-sequence-types) (except for `sort`, because we have `Table.order_by`).
+A `Table` is implemented as a list of rows, with some methods to use plugins, ordering and do other things. `Table` objects have all the methods other Python mutable objects have (except for `sort`), so you can use `Table.extend`, `Table.index`, `Table.count` and so on.
+You can also use slices (for getting and setting rows and columns) and [all mutable sequence operations](http://docs.python.org/library/stdtypes.html#mutable-sequence-types) (except for `sort`, because we have `Table.order_by`).

 > Note: all these methods support `tuple`, `list` or `dict` notations of row.
+Change the two last rows:
 Insert a row in the first position, using dict notation:
+Removing non-brazilian cities:
+Let's change an entire column:

 If you have this code, like in `examples/8_table_methods.py`: